Skip to main content

 Lhasa – Yamdrok – Gyantse – Shigatse

-Today, begin your journey from Lhasa with a stop at Yamdrok Lake, one of Tibet’s most sacred and visually stunning lakes.
+The journey from Lhasa with a stop at Yamdrok Lake is an amazing experience.
 The turquoise waters, surrounded by snow-capped peaks, inspire a natural sense of serenity and reflection.
 Take time to sit by the lakeshore or walk along the edge, allowing the peaceful energy of the lake to center your mind and evoke contemplation.

 Continue to Gyantse and visit the Kumbum Stupa, a remarkable multi-tiered stupa known for its intricate chapels and sacred murals.